stephenmcd/mezzanine/README.rst

 Support
 =======

-For questions, comments, feature requests or bugs reports please join the `mezzanine-users`_ mailing list.
+For general questions or comments, please join the `mezzanine-users`_ mailing list.
+To report a bug or other type of issue, please use the `Github issue tracker`_.

 Sites Using Mezzanine
 =====================